 In March, lockdowns and travel restrictions in Benin led to a market panic, and Elisabeth watched with horror as the price for cashews plummeted.
 “The start of the COVID-19 pandemic coincided with the 2020 cashew harvest and marketing year,” Elisabeth explains.
 “There were no buyers.
 Prices dropped drastically to less than $0.36 per kilogram, making it difficult for me to reach my goal this year of starting construction of my house.”

 While the market eventually rebounded, women cashew farmers like Elisabeth continue to struggle in the face of challenges brought on or exacerbated by the COVID-19 crisis.
-Since 2015, TechnoServe has partnered with the U.S. Department of Agriculture to help smallholder cashew farmers in Benin improve their yields, boost their incomes, and increase domestic processing.
+Since 2015, TechnoServe, with funding from the U.S. Department of Agriculture, has helped smallholder cashew farmers in Benin improve their yields, boost their incomes, and increase domestic processing.
 A critical aspect of the BeninCajù program has been addressing the specific constraints that women cashew farmers face.

 Since the beginning of the pandemic, women cashew farmers have faced significant challenges, both at home and on the farm.
 At home, women like Elisabeth are forced to juggle multiple responsibilities, including earning money for the household while also taking care of children.

 “[Earlier this year], I was very stressed because my children were forced to stay at home, which increased the burden of housework for me,” she explains.
 Women also face an increased risk of gender-based violence when confined to the house and isolated from their usual support networks.